shepherdjerred/webring/README.md

 ## Quick Start

-This library is meant to be used with static site generators.
-It is framework agnostic.
-I use this with [Astro](https://astro.build/) on my [personal website](https://github.com/shepherdjerred/sjer.red/blob/main/src/components/BlogWebring.astro#L17-L22).
+This library is intended to be used with a static site generator.
+I use this with [Astro](https://astro.build/) on my [personal website](https://github.com/shepherdjerred/sjer.red/blob/1220ebef2e43956ba385402ed8529870e9084de8/src/components/BlogWebring.astro#L17-L22).

 ```typescript
 import { run } from "webring";